 Play some games with the kids

 Get everyone outside for water balloon fights or a game of cricket.
-Bring back the old time fun instead of everyone being stuck indoors in front of computers and televisions.
+Bring back the old time fun instead of everyone being stuck indoors looking at screens.

 Writing thank-you cards